CrashifyAI/Crashify360/README.md

 ## 📄 License

-Copyright © 2025 Crashify360.
-All rights reserved.
+Copyright © 2025 Crashify Pty Ltd. All rights reserved.

 This is a proof-of-concept system for demonstration purposes.